-- [8] In the interest of justice, I have accepted the documents and submissions received after the December 8, 2023, hearing.2 - [9] During the hearing, the representative requested permission to submit a copy of the PHO.
+- [8] In the interest of justice, I have accepted the documents and submissions received after the December 8, 2023, hearing. - [9] During the hearing, the representative requested permission to submit a copy of the PHO.
 In addition, I heard arguments that may have been interpreted to mean the Appellant reduced her availability to work.
-Specifically, the Appellant argued that she did not breach the PHO because, as a casual employee, she did not have to accept shifts and the employer was not obligated to offer her shifts. - [10] I briefly explained that case law provides how I must determine whether the issue is one of voluntary leaving versus misconduct.
-So, to uphold the principles of natural justice and procedural fairness, I gave the Appellant leave to submit a copy of the PHO and to make final submissions on the issues to be determined, no later than December 15, 2023.
+Specifically, the Appellant argued that she did not breach the PHO because, as a casual employee, she did not have to accept shifts and the employer was not obligated to offer her shifts. - [10] I briefly explained how case law provides how I must determine whether the issue is one of voluntary leaving versus misconduct.
+So, to uphold the principles of natural justice and procedural fairness, I gave the Appellant leave to submit a copy of the PHO and to make final submissions on the issues to be determined, no later than December 15, 2023. - [11] The Tribunal received the additional documents on December 12, 2023.
+The Commission was provided copies of those submissions but did not respond.
+So, I find there would be no prejudice to either party if the late documents were accepted.

-2 Section 42 of the Social Security Rules of Procedures state that after considering any relevant factor, the Tribunal may give a party permission to file documents after the filing deadline.
+Section 42 of the Social Security Rules of Procedures state that after considering any relevant factor, the Tribunal may give a party permission to file documents after the filing deadline.